Simplified Square Root Of 112

 Understanding Square Roots and Prime Factorization

 Before diving into the simplification of √112, let's refresh our understanding of square roots.
 A square root of a number is a value that, when multiplied by itself, equals the original number.
-For example, the square root of 9 (√9) is 3 because 3 x 3 = 9.
-However, not all numbers have perfect square roots (integers).
+Consider this: for example, the square root of 9 (√9) is 3 because 3 x 3 = 9.
+That said, not all numbers have perfect square roots (integers).
 This is where simplification comes into play.

 The key to simplifying square roots lies in prime factorization.
+Think about it: prime numbers less than 20 include 2, 3, 5, 7, 11, 13, 17, and 19.
 Prime factorization is the process of breaking down a number into its prime factors – numbers divisible only by 1 and themselves.
-Prime numbers less than 20 include 2, 3, 5, 7, 11, 13, 17, and 19.
-For example, the prime factorization of 12 is 2 x 2 x 3 (or 2² x 3).
+To give you an idea, the prime factorization of 12 is 2 x 2 x 3 (or 2² x 3).

 Step-by-Step Simplification of √112